fpetkovski/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ### plugin-opentelemetry-bypassed-upstreams

 Comma-separated list of upstreams that should be bypassed by the opentelemetry-plugin.
 When set to "all", all upstreams are bypassed.
 Each list item should be an alphanumeric string.
 If $proxy_upstream_name contains the string, then plugin will not run for that request.

+### plugin-opentelemetry-deferred-sampling-upstreams

+Comma-separated list of upstreams that should use deferred sampling.
+Each list item should be an alphanumeric string.
+If $proxy_upstream_name contains the string, then plugin will use deferred sampling for that request.

 ### plugin-opentelemetry-exporter-timeout